 and ELIZABETH

-1891 in Hartington, Nebraska, buried at Hartington City Cemetery.
+1891 in Hartington, Nebraska.
+She is buried at Hartington City Cemetery.

 Notes for JOHN